 In the FIP, Table 2 contains a thermal evaluation of all the operator actions that may be required to support HCVS operation.
-The relevant ventilation calculations/evaluations demonstrate that the final design meets the order requirements to minimize the plant operators' exposure to occupational hazards.
+The relevant ventilation calculations are included in ECR 15-00148 (EC 556049) Attachments 46A and 46B, which demonstrate that the final design meets the order requirements to minimize the plant operators' exposure to occupational hazards.